quantumJLBass/boa-fraud/proceedings/case-evidence/EX-XX-2020-07-01-CMS-COVID-19-FRBC-LET/EX-XX-2020-07-01-CMS-COVID-19-FRBC-LET.md

 ## Forbearance Plan Highlights
 1. **Payment Suspension**: Regular monthly mortgage payments are suspended for three months.
-2. **Eligibility**: Based on the borrower’s affirmation of financial impact due to the COVID-19 pandemic (e.g., loss of income, reduction of income, illness).
+2. **Eligibility**: Based on the borrower's affirmation of financial impact due to the COVID-19 pandemic (e.g., loss of income, reduction of income, illness).
 3. **Non-Forgiveness**: Payments suspended during the forbearance period are not forgiven and must be repaid.
 4. **Extension**: Option to extend the forbearance for an additional three months upon continued financial hardship affirmation.
 5. **Credit Reporting**: